Plain Dirt Fashion

 Plain Dirt Fashion is the fifteenth studio album by American country folk group Nitty Gritty Dirt Band, released in 1984 by the record label Warner Bros.
 Records.
-This album went to #8 on the US Country charts.
+This album went to No. 8 on the US Country charts.
 The three singles from this album all charted in the top 3.
 "Long Hard Road (The Sharecropper's Dream)" went to 1, "I Love Only You" went to 3, and "High Horse" went to 2.
 The album is noteworthy for covers of both Meat Loaf's 1978 hit "Two Out of Three Ain't Bad" and Bruce Springsteen's 1981 single "Cadillac Ranch".